-- (1) This clause applies to raw animal material or product that is being dispatched from an operator in a bulk transportation unit.
-It does not apply to animal product that has been rendered. - (2) The operator must ensure that bulk animal material or product that is dispatched from the premises in bulk transportation units is: - a) contained and covered in leak-proof bins; - b) clearly labelled as not intended for human consumption; and - c) identified in an acceptable manner. - (3) All animal material or product dispatched in accordance with clause 4.7 (2) must be denatured unless it is: - dispatched to a premises operating under an RMP and contained in tamper evident leak-proof bins / containers; - b) dispatched for rendering and has been derived from sources referred to in clause 10.4 (2) (a)-(e); or - c) minimal risk material derived from fish. - (4) The operator must ensure that bulk animal material or product that is dispatched in bulk transportation units have a documented procedure for identification and security of that bulk animal material or product.
+- (1) This clause applies to raw animal material or product that is being dispatched from an animal product operator in a bulk transportation unit.
+It does not apply to animal product that has been rendered. - (2) The operator must ensure that Animal product operators who dispatchs bulk animal material or product that is dispatched from the premises in bulk transportation units from premises must ensure that the animal material or product is: - a) contained in and covered in leak-proof bins; - a)b) containers that are clearly labelled as not intended for human consumption; and b)c) identified in an acceptable manner. - (3) All animal material or product dispatched in accordance with paragraph clause 4.7 (2) must be denatured unless it is: - a) dispatched to a_premises operating under an risk management programmeRMP and contained in tamper evident leak-proof_bins / containers; or - b) dispatched for rendering and has been derived from sources referred to in subclause 10.4 (2) (a)-(e); or - c) minimal risk material derived from fish. - (4) The operator must ensure that bulk animal material or product that is dispatched in bulk transportation units have a documented procedure for identification and security of that bulk animal material or product.
+Animal product oAn operators who dispatches bulk animal material or product in bulk transportation units from their premises must have fully documented systems of identification and security for that animal material or product.

-Part 5: Procedures and Record Keeping
+Part 5: Documented Programmes Procedures and Record Keeping

-- (1) This Part applies to the following persons, to implement any documented programme and keep records, and such persons must comply with the applicable provisions of this Part: - a) RMP operators; and - b) further (petfood) processors; and - c) other persons required to implement this part of the Notice.
+- (1) This Part applies to the following persons, to implement any documented programme and keep records, and such persons must comply with the applicable provisions of this Part: - a) animal productRMP operators; and - b) further (petfood) processors; and - c) other persons required to implement this part of the Notice.

-5.2 Procedures and record keeping
+5.2 Documented programmes Procedures and record keeping